regulaforensics/Xamarin-DocumentReader/README.md

 To install the libraries for iOS, simply open your project and install our NuGet packages named `Xamarin.DocumentReader.Api.iOS` and `Xamarin.DocumentReader.Core.Full.iOS `.
 For more details on how to install a NuGet package, [see here](https://blog.xamarin.com/xamarin-studio-and-nuget/).

 ## <a name="initialization_core"></a> Initialization Core
-After you added libraries from NuGet to the project, make sure that you initialized `Core` at the code.
-For example, take a look at the code below.
+After you added libraries from NuGet to the project, make sure that you initialized `Core` int the code.
+For example, take a look int the code below.

 ```c#
 public partial class ViewController : UIViewController